Hendrix-CS/csci150/labs/debugging.md

 * Evaluation document (should contain answers from Steps 2 and 4)
 * Corrected `sum-practice.py` (with comments explaining fixes)
 * Corrected `guess.py` (with comments explaining fixes)

-## Grading

-* To earn a C, submit a corrected version of `sum-practice.py`.
-* To earn a B, do the above and submit an evaluation document with answers to the questions about the reading.
-* To earn an A, do the above and submit a corrected version of `guess.py`.
-* To earn a 100, do the above and complete the reflection in Step 4.